 Example (i).
 Broker Corp provides securities brokerage services to individual customers who are resident in [state] and in other states.
 Assume that Broker Corp knows the state of primary residence for many of its customers, and where it does not know this state of primary residence, it knows the customer's billing address.
 Also assume that Broker Corp does not derive more than 5% of its receipts from sales of all services from any one individual customer.
 If Broker Corp knows its customer's state of primary residence, it shall assign the receipts to that state.
-If Broker Corp does not know its customer's state of primary residence, but rather knows the customer's billing address, it shall assign the receipts to that state.
+If Broker Corp does not know its customer's billing address, it shall assign the receipts to that state.
 See Reg.
 IV.17.(d).(4)(C)1.a.